beetbox/pyacoustid/README.rst

 second whenever the Web API is called, in accordance with the `Web service documentation`_.

+If you're running your own Acoustid database server, you can set the base URL for all API calls with the ``set_base_url`` function.

 Calls to the library can raise ``AcoustidError`` exceptions of two subtypes:
 ``FingerprintGenerationError`` and ``WebServiceError``.
 Catch these exceptions if you want to proceed when audio can't be decoded or no match is found on the